Digg: 2025–present: The Rose-Ohanian era

-Criticsm and controversies
+Criticism and controversies

 Organized promotion and censorship by users

 Attempts by users to game the site began as early as 2006.
 A top user was banned after agreeing to promote a story for cash to an undercover Digg sting operation.
 Another group of users openly formed a 'Bury Brigade' to remove "spam" articles about US politician Ron Paul; critics accused the group of attempting to stifle any mention of Ron Paul on Digg.

 Digg hired computer scientist Anton Kast to develop a diversity algorithm that would prevent special interest groups from dominating Digg.
 During a town hall meeting, Digg executives responded to criticism by removing some features that gave superusers extra weight, but declined to make "buries" transparent.

 However, later that year Google increased its page rank for Digg.
 Shortly afterwards, many 'pay for Diggs' startups were created to profit from the opportunity.
 According to TechCrunch, one top user charged $700 per story, with a $500 bonus if the story reached the front page.

 Digg Patriots was a conservative Yahoo!
 Groups mailing list, with an associated page on coRank, accused of coordinated, politically motivated behavior on Digg.
 Progressive blogger Ole Ole Olson wrote in August 2010 that Digg Patriots undertook a year-long effort of organized burying of seemingly liberal articles from Digg's Upcoming module.
 He also accused leading members of vexatiously reporting liberal users for banning (and those who seemed liberal), and creating "sleeper" accounts in the event of administrators banning their accounts.
 These and other actions would violate Digg's terms of usage.
 Olson's post was immediately followed by the disbanding and closure of the DiggPatriots list, and an investigation into the matter by Digg.